Dreamer

 • Dreamers often underestimate their professional knowledge and skills while overestimating the abilities of their coworkers.

-Interaction with other types
+Interaction with Other Types

 Generally, Dreamers are team players, ready to collaborate with colleagues to achieve a common goal.

-Functions within the team
+Functions Within the Team

-Dreamers try to avoid conflict situations and don't seek to control others.
+Dreamers try to avoid conflict and don't seek to control others.
 They prefer completing tasks rather than generating or assigning them.

-Recommendations for professional development
+Recommendations for Professional Development

 Time management is a weak point for Dreamers.
-Difficulties with allocating time prevent them from working at a normal pace and finding opportunities for learning and self-development.
+Difficulties with allocating time prevent them from working at a normal pace and from finding opportunities for learning and self-development.